-Movement in long-term borrowing £m Opening borrowing at I April 2011 6,343 European Investment Bank loan - Crossrail 200 The third instalment of a total facility of £1bn drawn down over six years.
+Movement in borrowin g £m Opening borrowing at I April 2011 6,387 European Investment Bank loan - Crossrail 200 The third instalment of a total facility of £1bn drawn down over six years.
 The loan has an average fixed interest rate of 4.9 per cent.
-Repayment of the loan is between 2021 and 2058 European Investment Bank loan - WARE 94 Debt acquired on acquisition of WARE Commercial paper 1,417 Borrowings with different maturities ranging between two and four months with a weighted average interest rate of 0.8 per cent taken out to refinance Tube Lines debt, the acquisition of CARE and WARE and the ongoing Capital Investment Programme.
+Repayment of the loan is between 2021 and 2058 European Investment Bank loan - WARE 94 Debt acquired on acquisition of WARE Commercial paper 1,421 Borrowings with different maturities ranging between two and four months with a weighted average interest rate of 0.8 per cent taken out to refinance Tube Lines debt, the acquisition of CARE and WARE and the ongoing Capital Investment Programme.
 I year "FRN" 300 A one year floating rate note was taken out in 2011/12 and fixed at an interest rate of 0.883% through the use of an interest rate swap.
-Tube Lines (1,220) Fixed rate Tube Lines debt refinancing during the year Closing nominal value borrowing at 31 March 2012 7,134 Acquisition fair value adjustments (11) Closing borrowing at 31 March 2012 per the accounts 7,123
+Tube Lines (1,223) Fixed rate Tube Lines debt refinancing during the year Acquisition fair value movements (56) Closing borrowing at 31 March 2012 per the accounts 7,123